colet0227/colet0227.github.io/README.md

 # A personal portfolio by Cole Thompson
+do npm run deploy to update github pages
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).